BrookJeynes/zfe/README.md

 ## Install
-To install zfe, check the "Releases" section in Github and download the appropriate version or build locally via `zig build run`.
+To install zfe, check the "Releases" section in Github and download the appropriate version or build locally via `zig build -Doptimize=ReleaseSafe`.

 ## Configuration
 Configure `zfe` by editing the external configuration file located at either: